laboon/CS1632_Spring2018/deliverables/6/deliverable6.md

 I expect a unit test suite of _at least_ 20 unit tests, evaluating a variety of different base, edge, and possibly corner cases.
 As always, this should be well-commented and of high quality.

-Your test suite should also (as mentioned above) have >70% statement coverage (as measured by simplecov) of the pogram.
+Your test suite should also (as mentioned above) have >70% statement coverage (as measured by simplecov) of the program.

 You do NOT need to run rubocop or simplecov on the test code itself.